ecliptik/formstack/README.md

 docker-machine ip formstack
 ```

-- Run docker-compose in a detacted on the new instance using the Docker remote TCP connection
+- Run docker-compose detacted on the new instance,
 ```
 docker-compose up -d
 ```